renaissance-publishing/renaissance/content/chapters/21-races.md

     Halfling caravans to sell their produce.

-  - In particular, Gnolls commonly travel with Halfling caravans, providing security—and services like smithing, for which Halflings are poorly suited.
+  - In particular, Gnolls commonly travel with Halfling caravans, providing security — and services like smithing, for which Halflings are poorly suited.

-  - Caravans of Halfling traders and Gnollish guards knitted together the early Commonwealth, and remain on of its most iconic elements—if distant kindgoms know nothing else about the Commonwealth, they know about the trade caravans, and might have been visited by one.
+  - Caravans of Halfling traders and Gnollish guards knitted together the early Commonwealth, and remain on of its most iconic elements — if distant kindgoms know nothing else about the Commonwealth, they know about the trade caravans, and might have been visited by one.

-  - Halflings have not grown at the rate that the other races have grown, and other forms of trade—notably mediated by ships sailing along major rivers, and along the coasts—have eclipsed the Caravans in the ability to move goods.
+  - Halflings have not grown at the rate that the other races have grown, and other forms of trade — notably mediated by ships sailing along major rivers, and along the coasts — have eclipsed the Caravans in the ability to move goods.
 Because of this, the fortunes of Halflings have fallen somewhat.